 Although it may be difficult to prove that CVD is work-related, it is possible.
 Work-related CVD may result from high amounts of stress at work or from a toxic job environment.
 An experienced workers’ compensation lawyer can help those suffering from work-related CVD and help employees obtain compensation for their illness.

-Chester County Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Represent Injured or Ill Employees
+Chester County Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Represent Injured or Ill Employees